owncloud-archive/documentation/admin_manual/installation/configuration_notes_and_tips.rst

 php.ini
 ^^^^^^^

-Several core PHP settings have to be configured correctly, otherwise ownCloud may not work properly.
+Several core PHP settings must be configured correctly, otherwise ownCloud may not work properly.
 Known settings causing issues are listed here.
-Please note that there might be other settings causing unwanted behaviours.
-In general it is recommended to keep the ``php.ini`` settings at their defaults, except you exactly know about the changes.
+Please note that, there might be other settings which cause unwanted behavior.
+In general, however, it is recommended to keep the ``php.ini`` settings at their defaults, except when you know exactly why the change is required, and its implications.

 ..
 NOTE::
-   Keep in mind that changes to ``php.ini`` may have to be configured in more than one ini file.
+   Keep in mind that, changes to ``php.ini`` may have to be configured in more than one ini file.
    This can be the case, for example, for the ``date.timezone`` setting.

 php.ini - Used by the Web server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For php version 7.0 onwards, replace ``php_version`` with the version number installed, eg ``7.0``
+For PHP version 7.0 onward, replace ``php_version`` with the version number installed, e.g., ``7.0`` in the following examples.

 ::